oroinc/documentation/user_guide/glossary.rst

       sales activities.

    Lifetime Sales Value
-      Total amount of money received from the :term:`Customer` and registered in OroCRM.
+      A metric that helps understand the :term:`Customer`.
+It predicts the potential benefit that the selling organization can obtain from a relationship with the customer in the long-term perspective.
+Lifetime sales value measures the total amount of money received from the customer based on orders placed and registered in OroCRM.
+When calculating a lifetime sales value, OroCommerce takes into account an average order amount, purchase frequency, and an average retention period.

    Account
       A system :term:`entity <Entity>`.
 Its :term:`records <Record>` represent a person, company or group of people you